crimx/observable-hooks/docs/guide/core-concepts.md

 ### useObservableGetState

-[`useObservableGetState`][useObservableGetState] gets the value at path of state Only changes of the resulted value will trigger a rerendering.
+[`useObservableGetState`][useObservableGetState] gets the value at path of state.
+Only changes of the resulted value will trigger a rerendering.
 This is handy if you only need a portion of an object.

 ::: tip
 You can easily implement your own version should you need a fancier transformation.
 In fact [`useObservableGetState`][useObservableGetState] is just [`useObservableState`][useObservableState] with a few lines of code.